 Semen was collected from seven rams (ram numbers 5, 9, 10, 15, 16, 17 and 18) by electro-ejaculation using standard procedures (Evans and Maxwell 1987).
 The ram was restrained in lateral recumbency and the penis was extruded.
 Cotton gauze was placed around the penis posterior to the glans to hold the penis extruded and direct it into a sterile plastic 15 ml screw top tube (Sarstedt Cat No 62.554.502, Germany).
 Ejaculation was achieved by placement of a rectal probe connected to a mobile electrical stimulator (Electrojec, Ratex Instruments, Mitcham, VIC Australia) which allowed stimulation of the male accessory glands and nerves to the penis.
-Electrical stimulation.
+Electrical stimuli were applied for three seconds with three second breaks between each stimulation.
 Voltage was gradually increased from zero to five volts returning to zero between stimuli.
 A maximum of 16 stimulations were applied.
 On completion of semen collection, a small amount of antiseptic cream was applied to the penis before retraction into the prepuce, and the area was gently massaged for a minute.